subramanya1997/download_echo360/README.md

 # Download Echo360 Videos

 download echo360 is a command-line Python tool that allows you to download lecture videos from any university's Echo360 system.
 All that's required is the particular course's url.
-See the FAQ for tips on how to find it.
+See the [FAQ](#faq) for tips on how to find it.

 ## Getting Started
----

 **Install ffmpeg**
 ```shell